dougeby/IntuneDocs/intune/app-sdk-ios.md

 > [!NOTE]
 > The Info.plist approach is recommended for all settings which are static and do not need to be determined at runtime.
 Values assigned to the `IntuneMAMPolicyManager` properties take precedence over any corresponding values specified in the Info.plist, and will persist even after the app is restarted.
 The SDK will continue to use them for policy check-ins until the user is unenrolled or the values are cleared or changed.

-### If your app does not use ADAL
+### If your app does not use ADAL or MSAL

-As mentioned above, the Intune App SDK uses [Azure Active Directory Authentication Library](https://github.com/AzureAD/azure-activedirectory-library-for-objc) for its authentication and conditional launch scenarios.
-It also relies on ADAL to register the user identity with the MAM service for management without device enrollment scenarios.
-If **your app does not use ADAL for its own authentication mechanism**, the Intune App SDK will provide default values for ADAL parameters and handle authentication against Azure AD.
-You do not have to specify any values for the ADAL settings listed above.
-Any authentication mechanism, if it exists, used by your app will be shown on top of the ADAL prompts.
+As previously mentioned, the Intune App SDK can use either the [Azure Active Directory Authentication Library](https://github.com/AzureAD/azure-activedirectory-library-for-objc) or the [Microsoft Authentication Library](https://github.com/AzureAD/microsoft-authentication-library-for-objc) for its authentication and conditional launch scenarios.
+It also relies on ADAL/MSAL to register the user identity with the MAM service for management without device enrollment scenarios.
+If **your app does not use ADAL or MSAL for its own authentication mechanism**, then you may need to configure custom AAD settings, depending on which authentication library you choose to integrate:

+ADAL - Intune App SDK will provide default values for ADAL parameters and handle authentication against Azure AD.
+Developers do not need to specify any values for the ADAL settings previously mentioned.

+MSAL - Developers need to create an app registration in AAD with a custom redirect URI in the format specified [here](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/Migrating-from-ADAL-Objective-C-to-MSAL-Objective-C#app-registration-migration).
+Developers should set the `ADALClientID` and `ADALRedirectUri` settings previously mentioned, or the equivalent `aadClientIdOverride` and `aadRedirectUriOverride` properties on the `IntuneMAMPolicyManager` instance.
+Developers should also ensure they follow step 4 in the previous section, to give their app registration access to the Intune app protection service.

+### Special considerations when using MSAL

+1. **Check your Webview** - It is recommended that applications do not use SFSafariViewController, SFAuthSession or ASWebAuthSession as their webview for any app-initiated MSAL interactive auth operations.
+If for some reason your app must use one of these webviews for any interactive MSAL auth operations, then it must also set `SafariViewControllerBlockedOverride` to `true` under the `IntuneMAMSettings` dictionary in the application's Info.plist.
+WARNING: This will turn off Intune's SafariViewController hooks to enable the auth session.
+This does risk data leaks elsewhere in the app if the application uses SafariViewController to view corporate data, so the application should not show corporate data in any of those webview types.
+2. **Linking both ADAL and MSAL** - Developers must opt in if they want Intune to prefer MSAL over ADAL in this scenario.
+By default, Intune will prefer supported ADAL versions to supported MSAL versions, if both are linked at runtime.
+Intune will only prefer a supported MSAL version when, at the time of Intune's first authentication operation, `IntuneMAMUseMSALOnNextLaunch` is `true` in `NSUserDefaults`.
+If `IntuneMAMUseMSALOnNextLaunch` is `false` or not set, Intune will fall back to the default behavior.
+As the name suggests, a change to `IntuneMAMUseMSALOnNextLaunch` will take effect on the next launch.

 ## Configure settings for the Intune App SDK